 In my 30s, I, like many others, was working increasingly madly to earn a living.
 I was sick and tired of it but the main thing which kept me going through all this politically-engineered control, relying on our ignorance and stupidity, was books and reading them.

 Soon after moving to Matlock Bath I discovered the Cromford version of ‘Aladdin’s cave’ called ‘Scarthin Books’ and for me it was paradise lost and regained and almost on my doorstep.
-I could walk along a track through Upperwood and come out on Scarthin, near the bookshop.
 There were shelves of books outside in the doorway and an honesty box if the shop was closed.
 How refreshing that was.

-All the spare money I had (not much) I spent on books there, mainly on Buddhism, philosophy, right living, ‘spirituality’, ecology and local history by authors such as Thich Nhat Hahn, HH The Dalai Lama, Andrew Harvey, E F Schumacher et al. Worn down from working (this was well after my year at the Mining Museum) I read and read until one year, 1983 (it is pencilled inside the cover and engraved on my mind) I bought the book which changed my life:
+All the spare money I had (not much) I spent on books there, mainly on Buddhism, philosophy, right living, ‘spirituality’, ecology and local history by authors such as Thich Nhat Hahn, HH The Dalai Lama, Andrew Harvey, E F Schumacher et al. Worn down from working, I read and read until one year, 1983 (it is pencilled inside the cover and engraved on my mind) I bought the book which changed my life:

 ‘What on earth was he talking about?’ was my immediate reaction although deep down in my inner core I knew that this book was talking to me.
 I simply didn’t have the skills to understand it.
 I read it through three times until I started to get a glimmer of what Pirsig was discussing; I had, after all, a basic grasp of Buddhist principles and philosophy from my previous reading.